-Is it possible to become a CPA without majoring in Accounting or having a bachelor’s degree in accounting?
+Is it possible to become a CPA without a degree in Accounting?
 Yes, it is possible for non-accountants and non-accounting majors to become a CPA.
 It’s just getting a lot harder than it used to be.

 Let’s take a look at how you can become a CPA if you are not an accounting major and don’t have an accounting degree.
 It’s a little tricky, but it can still be done.

 Non-Accountants’ Guide to Becoming a CPA

 I’m sure you know by now that the CPA credential is regulated by individual states.
 This means that each state sets its own requirements and rules for the certification process.
 Here’s a general guideline for how these CPA requirements typically work.

 Most states require that CPA candidates have a bachelor’s degree in accounting in order to sit for the exam, but not all of them.
 This means that you have to sit for the exam in one of these states.

 At the moment Maine, Hawaii, Massachusetts, Georgia, and Alaska don’t require you to have an accounting degree.
 Keep in mind that you don’t actually have to take the exam in the state that you are planning to become certified.
 You can take the exam at any Prometric testing center in the country regardless of whether it is in your state or not.